If you interested in learning more about antique clocks, go to The Antiquarian Horological Society.

 The Furniture History Society has over 1300 members in the United Kingdom and throughout the world.
 Distinguished scholars in Britain and elsewhere are members of the Society and many of them contribute to the Society's publications and become actively involved in its events.
 The membership comprises numerous museums, libraries and other institutions as well as curators, conservators, lecturers, dealers, auctioneers, architects, designers, collectors and furniture enthusiasts.
 Members receive the regular publications of the Society and are entitled to attend any of the various lectures or symposia held throughout the year and participate in special visits, study weekends or tours, subject to availability of places.

-And my dear friend Millicent has some great furniture and accessories.
+And my dear friend Millicent at M. Ford Creech Antiques has good furniture and accessories.

 From her website: